-Annex

-Methodologies
+Annex Methodologies

-Financial Stability Map
+Financial Stability Map and Indicator

-The Financial Stability Map depicts the overall stability condition in the Indian financial system.
-The Financial Stability Map is based on the three major indicators namely, Macroeconomic Stability Indicator (MSI), Financial Market Stability Indicator (FMSI) and Banking Stability Indicator (BSI).
-The methodologies for calculation of above indicators are described below.
+The Financial Stability Map and Indicator depict the overall stability condition in the Indian financial system.
+The Financial Stability Indicator (FSI) is based on the three major indicators namely, Macro Stability Indicator (MSI), Financial Markets Stability Indicator (FMSI) and Banking Stability Indicator (BSI).
+FSI was derived using simple average of MSI, FMSI and BSI.
+The methodologies for calculation of MSI, FMSI and BSI are described below.